-Any function of a public nature, Any activity connected with a business,

-Any activity performed in the course of a person's employment,

-Any activity that is expected to perform in good faith.
+Any function of a public nature, Any activity connected with a business, Any activity performed during a person's employment Any activity that is expected to perform in good faith.
 Performing a function or activity that is expected to perform it impartially.